 - Teach them how to respond by jumping back or freezing in place.

 Crosswalks and corners exist for a reason.
 Many adults put themselves at greater risk by scurrying across the street whenever they want.
-That’s a very dangerous lesson to show a child, so guide them to the crossing zones even if you have to go out of your way a little.
+That’s a very dangerous lesson to show a child, so guide them to the crossing zones even if you must go a little out of your way.
 Getting to rule the crosswalk lines is fun and makes you more visible to motorists.

 - Crosswalk lights can be tricky for younger children.
 When they see the blinking hand pop up, they may freeze in the middle of the street.
 That’s why you’re there to guide them.